jpgsloan/Tracks/README.md

 **ProjectManagerViewController** - custom UIViewController for facillitating transitions between SelectProjectVC and ProjectVC.
 Contains code for ViewController containment, opening selectProjVC as sidebar and opening projects when selected.

-**LinkManager** - unimplemented.
-Facilitates adding, deleting, and editing track links.
+**LinkManager** - custom UIView for facilitating the adding of track links as well as the deleting of links and tracks.

-**SimulTrackLink** - unimplemented.
-UIView that sits on top of n track nodes and plays all linked tracks simultaneously.
+**SimulTrackLink** - first iteration.
+Custom UIView that sits on top of n track nodes and plays all linked tracks simultaneously.
+Drag from one track to another in Add link mode to add a link!
+Work to be done: support for n > 2 tracks per link, add to coredata model, and iterate on visuals.

 **SeqTrackLink** - unimplemented.
-UIView that sits on top of n track nodes and plays linked tracks sequentially.
+Same as SimulTrackLinks but plays linked tracks sequentially.

 **Example snapshot:**